M-arcus/cloudron-docs/knowledgebase/docs/apps/confluence.md

 * Select Production Installation
 * Add your license key.
 * Select `PostgreSQL` as External Database.
-* Choose 'Direct JDBC`.
+* Choose `By connection string`.
-* Use the [cloudron logs](https://git.cloudron.io/cloudron/cloudron-cli) to get database settings.
+* Use the [log viewer](https://cloudron.io/documentation/apps/#log-viewer) to get database settings.
+  Look for a section called 'Datatabase Settings` in the logs.

 ## Adminstration check list

 * Disable `Backup Confluence` Schedule Jobs.
-The Cloudron does this already.
+The Cloudron backups up confluence already.

-* To enable LDAP:
+* To enable LDAP, go to `Confluence Administration`:

-    * `User Administration` -> `User directories`
+    * `Users & Security` -> `User directories`
     * `Add Directory` -> `Internal with LDAP authentication`
-    * Use the [cloudron logs](https://git.cloudron.io/cloudron/cloudron-cli) to get LDAP settings
+    * Use the [log viewer](https://cloudron.io/documentation/apps/#log-viewer) to get LDAP settings.
-    * You can make users admin once they log in and appear in user listing via LDAP
+    * You can make Cloudron users admin once they log in to Confluence and appear in user listing via LDAP

 * To configure mail:

     * `Mail Servers` -> `Add SMTP mail`
-    * Use the [cloudron logs](https://git.cloudron.io/cloudron/cloudron-cli) to get SMTP settings
+    * Use the [log viewer](https://cloudron.io/documentation/apps/#log-viewer) to get SMTP settings.

 ## Oracle Java